cs3org/reva/changelog/unreleased/localfs-virtual-namespace.md

 differently depending on whether the WebDAV layer uses space IDs or the "home" alias for URL construction.

-Unwrap adds the virtual home prefix back (e.g., /file -> /home/einstein/file) to enable correct space-based WebDAV routing, ensuring PathToSpaceID() derives the correct space identifier and the UI can construct proper URLs with space IDs.
+The normalize() function adds the virtual home prefix only to the Path field of ResourceInfo (e.g., /file -> /home/einstein/file), enabling PathToSpaceID() to derive the correct space identifier.
+The OpaqueId field remains storage-relative (e.g., fileid-einstein%2Ffile) to ensure resource IDs can be properly decoded.

 The localhome wrapper now correctly passes VirtualHomeTemplate through to localfs.